 - 1. Unless otherwise ordered by the Court, within 30 days after the date for the completion of discovery in a civil case or, if a dispositive motion has been filed, within 30 days after a decision resolving the motion, the parties shall jointly prepare and submit to the court for its approval a Proposed Pretrial Order. - 2.
 In appropriate cases, the Court may be willing to dispense with portions of the Pretrial Order, if both sides consent, in order to secure the just, speedy and inexpensive determination of every action.
+See

-See Federal Rule of Civil Procedure 1.
-The parties should discuss such requests with each other and then with the Court sufficiently in advance so that the Proposed Pretrial Order will be filed within the time frames described above. - 3.
-The Proposed Pretrial Order shall be filed by ECF, and two courtesy copies shall be delivered to Chambers.
+Federal Rule of Civil Procedure 1.
+The parties should discuss such requests with each other and then with the Court sufficiently in advance so that the Proposed Pretrial Order will be filed within the time frames described above.

+The Proposed Pretrial Order shall be filed by ECF.